 - Since the diamond has a flat base, it sits close to the finger.
 People who live a life of hustle and vigor can opt for a diamond-like such.

 - It is a versatile piece and will go with almost every outfit because of its elegance and simplicity.
 It stands out regardless.

 - A rose-cut diamond sparkles less in comparison to a brilliant-cut diamond.
 This is a personal choice hence, if you are someone who likes to go off with their jewelry items then you should opt for something other than a rose-cut diamond.

 - While being a rare find is a pro but it at the same time acts as a con too.
 The rarity of the diamond makes it difficult to find in the markets.

 - Since it is an antique hand-cut diamond, imperfections, bruises and asymmetries are visible along with the facets of the diamond.

 - Although it is said that the pricing of the rose-cut diamond is flexible, there is a wide disparity when it comes to the pricing all over to draw comparisons between different diamonds.

-Differences between Brilliant Cut Diamonds and Rose Cut Diamonds
+Differences Between Brilliant Cut Diamonds & Rose Cut Diamond

-Rose cut diamonds make up for a brilliant anniversary or wedding present.
+Rose-cut diamonds make up for a brilliant anniversary or wedding present.
 This diamond is a special way of making your partner elated with joy.
-The rarity factor makes the rose cut diamonds even more special adding the hint of mystery and topped with elegance.
+The rarity factor makes the rose-cut diamonds even more special adding the hint of mystery and topping with elegance.

-Also, You Can Check Out Stunning infographic of Rose Cut Diamond, Follow the given link below:
+Also, You Can Check Out the Stunning infographic of Rose Cut Diamond, Follow the given link below: